-Bus Safety Violation (KN-5) Warni na B us Susper sion bus safety violation (KN-3) 1 [Day 2 Day 3 Day Minor / Level 1 Behavior which produces distractions or disturbances which interfere with the bus driver/bus aide, or disrespect the driver/aide. • Examples include, but are not limited to: o Failure to remain seated while the bus is in motion o Failure to keep extremities inside the school bus while the bus is parked o Getting off the bus at an unassigned stop • • Major / Level 2 Behavior which produces severe distractions or disturbances which cause serious or unsafe conditions and/or repeatedly interfere with the bus driver/aide and present a safety concern for all on board the bus. • Examples include, but are not limited to: o Moving around the bus while the bus is in motion o Throwing objects in, around, and/or outside the bus o Opening the emergency hatch or the front and/or back door of the bus o Standing in front of the white line while the bus is in motion o Sitting in the driver's seat o Failure to keep extremities inside the school bus while the bus is in motion • ● Bus Safety Violation (6-12) Warni 11 9 Susper Warni 11 9 Sus S Day Susper 3 Day sion 5 Day Minor / Level 1 Bus Safety Violation (6-12) Behavior which produces distractions or disturbances which interfere with the bus driver/bus aide, or disrespect the driver/aide. • Examples include, but are not limited to: o Failure to remain seated while the bus is in motion o Failure to keep extremities inside the school bus while the bus is parked o Getting off the bus at an unassigned stop Warni 11 9
+Rue Safety Violation (KN-5) Warr nina Bus Susper nsion Bus Safety Violation (KN-5) - Weill iing 1 Day 2 Day 3 Day Minor / Level 1 Behavior which produces distractions or disturbances which interfere with the bus driver/bus aide, or disrespect the driver/aide.
+Examples include, but are not limited to: o Failure to remain seated while the bus is in motion o Failure to keep extremities inside the school bus while the bus is parked o Getting off the bus at an unassigned stop • • • Major / Level 2 Behavior which produces severe distractions or disturbances which cause serious or unsafe conditions and/or repeatedly interfere with the bus driver/aide and present a safety concern for all on board the bus.
+Examples include, but are not limited to: o Moving around the bus while the bus is in motion o Throwing objects in, around, and/or outside the bus o Opening the emergency hatch or the front and/or back door of the bus o Standing in front of the white line while the bus is in motion o Sitting in the driver's seat o Failure to keep extremities inside the school bus while the bus is in motion • • • • Bus Safety Violation (6-12) Warr ning Susper Minor / Level 1 Behavior which produces distractions or disturbances which interfere with the bus driver/bus aide, or disrespect the driver/aide. • Examples include, but are not limited to: o Failure to remain seated while the bus is in motion o Failure to keep extremities inside the school bus while the bus is parked o Getting off the bus at an unassigned stop Warr ning Bus 3 1 Day Susper 3 Day nsion 5 Day

-^{=} OPTIONAL Bus Behavior Contract (at the discretion of District Transportation and School Administration)
+•= OPTIONAL Bus Behavior Contract (at the discretion of District Transportation and School Administration)